 - 29- Talking to camera: 5 tricks I've learned on TV.
 Alicia Ro

 - 30- Against digital waste.
 Joan Clotet

 - 31- First step in the Personal Brand: The Purpose.
-Carola Morato
+Carola Morató

-- 32- In selection of people, first kindness and then talent: 10 measures to attract workers.
+- 32- In selection of people, First kindness and then talent: 10 measures to attract workers.
 Alfonso Alcántara

-- 33- When the complaint sinks you (professionally).
+- 33- When the complaint sinks you (Professionally).
 Meme Romero

 - 34- Drawing ideas, tools for learning, predictions of the future of work.
 Ricard Lloria

 - 35- What Personal Brand Strategies Can You Apply?
 Mireya Trias

 - 36- Personal Brand with Digital Leadership.
 Ronald Durán

 - 37- Four keys to simplifying your communication.
 Angels Anton

 - 1- Monetize.
 Andrés Pérez Ortega.
 Alienta, January 2019

 - 2- The world changes, And you?.
 Eva Collado Durán.
 Alienta, March 2019